tikv/grpc-rs/README.md

 ### Feature `secure`

-`secure` feature enables support for TLS encryption and some authentication machenism.
-In case you don't need it like working in intranet, you can also disable it:
+`secure` feature enables support for TLS encryption and some authentication mechanism.
+When you do not need it, for example when working in intranet, you can disable it using the following configuration:
 ```
 [dependencies]
 grpcio = { version = "0.2", default-features = false, features = ["protobuf-codec"] }